48 Hours in Rome: The Ultimate Weekend Itinerary

 Safety: Keep an eye on belongings, especially near crowded landmarks like Trevi Fountain and Spanish Steps.

 Rome’s food and drink scene is unforgettable.
 From traditional trattorias to rooftop cocktail bars, you’ll find plenty to savour.
+The phrase "authentic Roman food" captures the essence of what to expect in this vibrant city.

 Comments